SQL Date Functions: DATE_TRUNC, EXTRACT, DATEDIFF (2026)

 GROUP BY table_name

-Use LAG(order_date) OVER (PARTITION BY customer_id ORDER BY order_date) to get the previous order date.
-Subtract to get days between orders.
-Then AVG the differences per customer.
-Handle customers with only one order (NULL interval).
+Tests LAG window function combined with date subtraction.
+Approach: LAG(order_date) OVER (PARTITION BY customer_id ORDER BY order_date) gives the previous order date.
+Subtract to get days between.
+AVG the per-customer differences.
+Edge case: customers with one order have NULL interval — exclude or handle explicitly.

 What are the most important SQL date functions for data engineers?+